marcolago/flowtime.js/README.md

 - **ESC**: toggles the overview mode.

 **Fragments Support**.
 Navigate step by step in a page or jump directly to the next or previous page.
+You can hide or show every single fragment with special behaviour managed and styled by CSS classes and you can even nest fragments.

 **Overview Mode**.
 Overview mode allows you to look at the entire site/presentation structure in a single view or from a distant point of view (alternate version).